 St. Patrick’s Day Counting Game

 - Use two dice for addition practice.
 Don’t forget to add more leaves and coins.

 Do you have any favorite St. Patrick’s games?
 Share in the comments below!

-If you are still looking for some St. Patrick’s Day decor ideas, check out our Melted crayons Shamrock Leaves.
+If you are still looking for some St. Patrick’s Day decor ideas, check out our Melted Crayons Shamrock Leaves.